gregoryg/tgSEDemoPack/README.md

 <li>For a Starter kit install, data is loaded from a private S3 bucket and requires an access token valid with the tgSales account</li>
 <li>For local install, just make sure Tigergraph is installed and services are running on the host</li>

-  NOTE: In order to load source data efficiently, it has been staged onto an S3 bucket.
-You will need an AWS client key/secret to connect to the bucket via python, which looks like this:
+  For the Starter Kits, source data is also staged onto an S3 bucket.
+This bucket is private and will require an AWS client key/secret to connect to the bucket via python, which looks like this:

     Access key ID,Secret access key
     **************QOC7EB,**************************oCbLPdAZ

-4. Execute the installer:

-    ```bash
-    ./runTGSInstall.sh
-    ```

-    Follow the prompts to:
+4. Follow the prompts to:

 Welcome to the TGSolution Pack Installer.....
   This package will install TigerGraph modules (graph and data) onto any install